overleaf/toolkit/doc/configuration.md

 If present, the `config/docker-compose.override.yml` file will be included in the invocation to `docker-compose`.
 This is useful for overriding configuration specific to docker-compose.

-See the [docker-compose documentation](https://docs.docker.com/compose/extends/#adding-and-overriding-configuration) for more details.
+See the [compose documentation](https://docs.docker.com/compose/extends/#adding-and-overriding-configuration) for more details.